George C. Brandenburg papers

 Processing Information

-Material has been housed in acid-free folder and box.
+Material has been housed in acid-free folders and box.

 - Title